Gators Men's Tennis Set To Take On Seminoles in Tallahassee - ESPN 98.1 FM / 850 AM WRUF

 When?

-UF will take on FSU at 5:30 p.m. at Speicher Stadium in Tallahassee.
+UF will take on FSU, originally scheduled for 5:30 p.m. has been moved up to 4 p.m., at Speicher Stadium in Tallahassee due to potential inclement weather in the area.